 - 3. Bills discounted are treated as financial transactions in accordance with JICPA Industry Committee Report No.24.
-The Bank holds the right to freely dispose of commercial notes, foreign bills bought, etc. accepted as financial transactions by means of sale or (re)-collateralization, and the face value is 16,026 million yen. - 4.
+The Bank holds the right to freely dispose of commercial notes, foreign bills bought, etc. accepted by means of sale or (re)-collateralization, and the face value is 19,586 million yen. - 4.
 Assets pledged as collateral are as follows.